Dr. Ben Stickle

 Biography

-Dr. Ben Stickle is a Professor of Criminal Justice Administration at Middle Tennessee State University, specializing in research, grantsmanship, and teaching.
-He holds degrees in Sociology (BA, Cedarville University) and Justice Administration (MS, PhD, University of Louisville).
-His research focuses on policing (use of force, administration, training), property crime (metal theft, burglary), and emerging crimes such as package theft and the impacts of COVID-19 on crime, with a theoretical em...
+Dr. Ben Stickle is a Professor of Criminal Justice Administration at Middle Tennessee State University, where he specializes in research, grantsmanship, and teaching.
+He holds a Bachelor of Arts in Sociology from Cedarville University and a Master of Science and Doctor of Philosophy in Justice Administration from the University of Louisville.
+His research focuses on policing (use of force, administration, and training), property crime (metal theft and burglary), and emerging crimes such as pa...

 Read More »

-Dr. Ben Stickle is a Professor of Criminal Justice Administration at Middle Tennessee State University, specializing in research, grantsmanship, and teaching.
-He holds degrees in Sociology (BA, Cedarville University) and Justice Administration (MS, PhD, University of Louisville).
-His research focuses on policing (use of force, administration, training), property crime (metal theft, burglary), and emerging crimes such as package theft and the impacts of COVID-19 on crime, with a theoretical emphasis on crime opportunity and rational choice.
+Dr. Ben Stickle is a Professor of Criminal Justice Administration at Middle Tennessee State University, where he specializes in research, grantsmanship, and teaching.
+He holds a Bachelor of Arts in Sociology from Cedarville University and a Master of Science and Doctor of Philosophy in Justice Administration from the University of Louisville.
+His research focuses on policing (use of force, administration, and training), property crime (metal theft and burglary), and emerging crimes such as package theft, crime in the sharing economy, pet theft, and the impacts of COVID-19 on crime.
+With a theoretical emphasis on crime opportunity and rational choice, he is recognized for his expertise in qualitative methods.

-Dr. Stickle’s work has been published in leading journals like American Journal of Criminal Justice, Vctims and Offenders, Policing, and European Journal of Criminology.
-He is the author of Metal Scrappers and Thieves (Springer, 2017) and editor/co-editor of multiple books on environmental criminology and policing.
-His work has attracted national and international attention, with hundreds of media interviews (e.g., The New York Times, Good Morning America, NBC Investigative Reporting), presentations at forums like the United Nations in Geneva and the Stockholm Criminology Symposium, and engagement with practitioner audiences worldwide.
+Dr. Stickle’s research has been published in leading journals, including the American Journal of Criminal Justice, Victims & Offenders, European Journal of Criminology, and Policing: An International Journal.
+He is the author of Metal Scrappers and Thieves (Springer, 2017), editor of Field Studies in Environmental Criminology (Routledge, 2022), and co-editor of Policing Behavior, Hiring, and Crime Fighting: An International View (Routledge, 2021).
+His work has attracted national and international attention, with hundreds of media interviews (e.g., The New York Times, Good Morning America, NBC Investigative Reporting), presentations at forums like the United Nations in Genevan, the Stockholm Criminology Symposium, the Canadian Senate, and engagement with practitioner audiences worldwide.

 « Read Less